-Rear Adm.
-Dixon is a native of Tampa, Florida.
+Rear Admiral Kelvin Dixon is a native of Tampa, Florida.
 He is a 1981 graduate of Prairie View A&M University in Prairie View, Texas, where he received a Bachelor of Science degree in Mechanical Engineering.
 He holds a Master of Science in Management (Human Relations) from the College of Saint Elizabeth and a Master of Business Administration (Entrepreneurial Studies) from Fairleigh Dickinson University both in Morris Town, New Jersey.

-Dixon’s tours as a Surface Warfare Officer included Boilers/Weapons Officer, USS Preble (DDG-46); Weapons Officer, USS LaSalle (AGF-3); Surface Detailer, Bureau of Personnel; and Watch Officer, National Military Command Center.
+Dixon’s tours as a surface warfare officer included boilers/weapons officer, USS Preble (DDG-46); weapons officer, USS LaSalle (AGF-3); surface detailer, Bureau of Personnel; and watch officer, National Military Command Center.

-Dixon is Corporate Vice President of Risk Management for Matheson Gas, Inc. Personal decorations include the Defense Superior Service Medal, Defense Meritorious Service Medal, Meritorious Service Medal, Joint Commendation Medal, Navy and Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal, and various campaign, unit, and service awards including the prestigious Captain Leo V. Bilger Award for excellence in mission effectiveness, 2012 National Distinguished and Outstanding Eagle Boy Scout Awards.
+Dixon is Corporate Vice President of Risk Management for Matheson Gas, Inc. Personal decorations include the Defense Superior Service Medal, Legion Of Merit, Defense Meritorious Service Medal, Meritorious Service Medal, Joint Commendation Medal, Navy and Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal, and various campaign, unit, and service awards including the prestigious Captain Leo V. Bilger Award for excellence in mission effectiveness, 2012 National Distinguished and Outstanding Eagle Boy Scout Awards.